myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

 arrival from the world of PHP or .Net, then the DO API will not look too disimilar to either PDO or ADO.net.

-Late this Spring, tucked away in the DataObjects' Release Notes for version 0.9.12, was mention of support for JRuby.
+Late this spring, tucked away in the DataObjects' Release Notes for version 0.9.12, was mention of support for JRuby.
 Unfortunately the support that featured in 0.9.12 was incomplete at best.
-We needed a little longer to get things working well, but over the summer we made significant support in supporting a [large number of][readme] databases on the JRuby platform.
+We needed a little longer to get things working well, but over the summer we made significant progress in supporting a [large number of][readme] databases on the JRuby platform.

 For a long while, I had a Gist up on Github illustrating the steps needed to get up and running with DataMapper on JRuby.
-I promised to follow up with a more detailed tutorial, but its taken some time to get it published.
+I promised to follow up with a more detailed tutorial, but it's taken some time to get it published.
 In part, this has been down to the fact that going through the process of writing a tutorial has helped me uncover a plethora of bugs and inconsistencies, and I wanted to take the time to deal with them before hitting the metaphorical "publish"